Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-5-HybridFlow/README.md

    > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

   1. Open the `appsettings.json` file.
-  1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
+  1. Find the key `Domain` and replace the existing value with your Microsoft Entra tenant name.
-  1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.
+  1. Find the key `TenantId` and replace the existing value with your Microsoft Entra tenant ID.
-  1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `HybridFlow-aspnetcore` app copied from the Azure portal.
+  1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `HybridFlow-aspnetcore` app copied from the Microsoft Entra admin center.
-  1. Find the key `ClientSecret` and replace the existing value with the **client secret** of `HybridFlow-aspnetcore` app copied from the Azure portal.
+  1. Find the key `ClientSecret` and replace the existing value with the **client secret** of `HybridFlow-aspnetcore` app copied from the Microsoft Entra admin center.

 ##### (Optional) Create a self-signed certificate